brightsign/brightsign-wasm/README.md

 doesn't appear to be working quite right ( for this project ).

 # brightsign-wasm
-brightsign-wasm is a simple rust program that acts as a template for further web assembly projects meant to be run on the brightsign.
+brightsign-wasm is a simple rust project that acts as a template for further web assembly projects meant to be run on brightsign devices.
 It provides a number of file:

 * lib.rs - An example wasm-bindgen project that creates a wasm entry/start point ( run on initialization ) and
   exports an adder function.
 This demonstrates how to use wasm-bindgen/web_sys to modify the dom and